YassienW/kik-node-api/README.md

 ```javascript
 Kik.getRoster((groups, friends) => {
 });
 ```

 ##### Get User Info

-This function can be used to search users by username

 ```javascript
 Kik.getUserInfo(usernamesOrJids, useXiphias, (users) => {
 });
 ```

-`usernamesOrJids`: a single username or a single jid string.
-Also accepts an array of jid strings or username strings

-`useXiphias`: if true will use the xiphias endpoint.
-This endpoint accepts jids only and returns different data

 |                       | useXiphias = true | useXiphias = false |
 | ---                   | :---:     | :---: |